openxla/stablehlo/docs/spec.md

 #### Semantics

-Returns an `output` filled with uniform random bits and an updated output state `output_state` given an initial state `initial_state` using the pseudorandom number generator algorithm `rng_algorithm`.
+Returns an `output` filled with uniform random bits and an updated output state `output_state` using the pseudorandom number generator algorithm `rng_algorithm` given an initial state `initial_state`.
 The output is guaranteed to be deterministic function of `initial_state`, but it is not guaranteed to be deterministic between implementations.